Understanding Ambivalence

 Tell me what your thoughts are with that.

-I think the way you organize it is really good.
+I think the way you're organizing it is really good.

-It's just something that's developed for good reasons.
+And it's just something that's developed for good reasons,

 Right.